-Ads must give consumers all the information they need - upfront - to make an informed choice about whether or not to use a service.
-A number of ads for promoting the services of tax repayment agents are failing to make clear significant information, including -
+Ads must give consumers all the information they need to make an informed choice about whether or not to use a service.
+A number of ads promoting the services of tax repayment agents have misleadingly omitted or failed to make clear significant information, including -

-- Free eligibility checks that result in a contractual agreement being entered into. - The use of 'assignments' to transfer the legal benefit of the claim to an agent or the use of 'nominations' to authorise an agent to receive repayment claims. - How an agent can make repeat tax claims in future tax years after receiving a 'nomination' from a consumer. - Fees payable (and that these would be deducted from the refund due). - The existence of a free route to claiming the advertised refund directly via HMRC.
+- How an agent can make repeat tax claims in future tax years after receiving a 'nomination' from a consumer. - Fees payable to the agent (and that these would be deducted from the refund due). - The existence of a free route to claiming the advertised refund directly via HMRC.

-Additionally, some ads mislead by:
+Additionally, some ads actively mislead by:

-- Implying that online tools can determine whether consumers are entitled to a refund from HMRC when that is potentially not the case. - Including claims which are unsupported or use misleading statistics, such as, overstating the potential amount that consumers may be eligible to claim for, overstating the number of consumers that a refund may apply to or implying that a repayment agent has a 100% success rate if that is not the case. - Misrepresenting what 'no win, no fee' means by failing to indicate that HMRC can review previously paid refund claims and can reclaim any amounts paid out to ineligible customers. - Designing ads to appear similar to HMRCs branding, which may make consumers think they are using a HMRC endorsed service. - Oversimplifying how the rules apply in direct opposition to HMRC's view.
+- Implying that online tools can determine whether consumers are entitled to a refund from HMRC, and how much that is likely to be, when that is not the case. - Including claims which are unsupported or use misleading statistics, such as, overstating the potential amount that consumers may be eligible to claim for, overstating the number of consumers that a refund may apply to or implying that a repayment agent has a 100% success rate if that is not the case. - Designing ads to appear similar to HMRCs branding, which may make consumers think they are using a HMRC endorsed service.

 This is a non-exhaustive list of elements to consider.
-The exact nature of the service being advertised will effect if other terms and conditions need to be stated prominently.
+If you advertise your service via a post from your social media account or as a paid ad in social media, you need to be sure that the social media ad is not itself misleading; and if you rely on the landing page of any website to which the reader of the social media is directed, to provide material information that you cannot fit into the social media ad, you need to make sure that information is sufficiently prominent and not misleading when read together with the social media ad.
+The exact nature of the service being advertised will affect whether other terms and conditions need to be stated prominently.
 For instance, if you are collecting personal information for lead generation purposes, you have to make that clear.
-Remember, consumers need to have all the relevant information, presented in a clear manner, in order to make an informed decision, so if you oversimplify the significance of the assignments or nominations process, it has the potential to mislead.
+Remember, consumers need to have all the relevant information, presented in a clear manner, in order to make an informed decision so if you oversimply the significance of the nominations process it has the potential to mislead.